-If you want to go on a safari in Kenya, you have a number of safari circuits that you can choose from, each offering something different.
+If you want to go on a safari in Kenya, you have 7 safari circuits that you can choose from, each offering something different.
 Below are the safari circuits in Kenya:

 What is a safari location?